PaddlePaddle/docs/docs/guides/advanced/auto_type_promotion_en.md

  ```

-1. Type Promotion Rulse in Tensor-to-Tensor
+1. Type Promotion Rules in Tensor-to-Tensor

 -  In model training, computations between different data types are usually limited to floating-point types.
 To help users quickly troubleshoot type-related issues, automatic type promotion between Tensors only supports floating-point types and calculations between complex and real numbers.
 The result type is the larger of the two input types.
 More Details show in this table: